kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 - Bad, because it requires separate database maintenance and backups
 - Bad, because it adds unnecessary complexity for a simple use case
 - Bad, because we are adding data that could be in Klamm in an additional location

-### JSON Export Architecture

-Using Klamm for data management with automated JSON export process.

-- Good, because it uses existing Klamm for content management
-- Good, because it enables simple, static hosting of the lookup tool (no backend needed)
-- Good, because it allows for future flexibility in data sources
-- Good, because it removes the reliance on Klamm for a live connection
-- Bad, because it requires setting up and maintaining an export process
-- Bad, because it introduces a slight delay in data updates
-- Neutral, because it requires setting up GitHub Actions but simplifies ongoing operations

 ### Confirmation